sprague252/SVSound/README.md

 #### Decimus

 Recordings identified as Decimus recordings have `info["wavetype"]` set to "decimus".
-Otherwise, they contain only the standard info keys and values.
+Otherwise, `info` contains only the standard info keys and values.

 #### Generic

-Recordings classified as generic have `info["wavetype"]` set to "generic" and contain only the standard info keys and values.
+Recordings classified as generic have `info["wavetype"]` set to "generic", and `info` contains only the standard info keys and values.

 #### icListen

 Recordings identified as icListen recordings have `info["wavetype"]` set to "icListen".
-In addition, each key/value pair written to the INFO chunk in the file are added to `info`.
+In addition, each key/value pair encoded in the INFO chunk in the file is added to `info`.
 See the icListen documentation for details on these parameters.

 The value `info["cal"]` contains a float64 calibration value for the data.